-CFCM is especially proud to administrate the Friends of the Farm-Build This Town Fund, for example.
+CFCM is especially proud to administer the Friends of the Farm-Build This Town Fund, for example.
 Friends of the Farm Fund is a destination for citizen donations for the new Clary-Shy Agricultural Park, a joint project of the City of Columbia, Columbia Center for Urban Agriculture, Sustainable Farms and Communities, and the Columbia Farmer's Market.
-The

-Fund has received donations of over \$1,200,000 and has distributed approximately \$1,100,000 for construction of the Park.
+The Fund has received donations of over \$1,760,275, has distributed approximately \$1,526,226 for construction of the Park, and has a current balance of over \$360,000.
 This is but one example of the way CFCM partners with local leaders and organizations for community betterment.

-Other projects CFCM has helped are the City of Columbia's CoMo Energy Challenge, distributing over \$134,000 to the City of Columbia in an effort to reduce energy usage and CO2 emissions, grants for Office of Cultural Affairs from CFCM's Columbia Arts Fund, quarterly distributions since 2012 to the City's Department of Public Health and Human Services for chronic health needs of low income residents, and construction support for the Central Missouri Cancer Memorial Park in Boonville, MO.
+Other projects CFCM has helped are the City of Columbia's COMO Energy Challenge, distributing over \$134,000 to the City of Columbia in an effort to reduce energy usage and CO2 emissions; grants for the Office of Cultural Affairs from CFCM's Columbia Arts Fund; annual distributions since 2012 from the Conley Fund to the City's Department of Public Health and Human Services for chronic health needs of low income residents; and construction support for the Central Missouri Cancer Memorial Park in Boonville, MO.
 All of these in some way reflect CFCM's granting priorities.